David Martosko

-David Martosko is a television and digital journalist who won an Emmy Award, shared an Edward R. Murrow Award, and was named a Society of Professional Journalists award finalist.
-He founded the Washington bureau of DailyMail.com, the US version of MailOnline.
+David Martosko is a radio host and a television and digital journalist who won an Emmy Award, shared an Edward R. Murrow Award, and was named a Society of Professional Journalists award finalist.
+He began hosting classical music radio programs on WETA-FM in Washington, D.C. in 2023.

+Martosko founded the Washington bureau of DailyMail.com, the US version of MailOnline.
 Both are websites of the British tabloid newspaper The Daily Mail.
 Martosko led the bureau as U.S. political editor from 2013 to 2020, and remained as chief political correspondent for DailyMailTV until the program ceased syndication in 2022.
 He was executive editor at The Daily Caller from 2011 to 2013.

 Martosko has been an on-air contributor at CBC News and the Sun News Network in Canada.
 He has served on political panels and as a guest on CNN, MSNBC, Fox News, and PBS.
 Martosko was a radio producer from 1998 to 2000 at WMAL, the ABC radio affiliate in Washington, D.C.

-From 2001 to 2011, he worked at the Center for Consumer Freedom, a nonprofit organization founded by Richard Berman whose public persuasion campaigns advocate for industry interests on consumer issues, and at the public relations firm of Berman and Company, which manages the Center.
+From 2001 to 2011, he worked at the Center for Consumer Freedom, a nonprofit organization founded by Richard Berman whose public persuasion campaigns advocate for industry interests on consumer issues, and at the public relations firm of Berman and Company, which manages the center.